 Our family is lucky enough to visit Alaska every year.
-My husband grew up in Ketchikan, and currently sits on the board of an Alaskan Native Healthcare Facility in Anchorage (SouthCentral Foundation).
+My husband grew up in Ketchikan and currently sits on the board of an Alaskan Native Healthcare Facility in Anchorage called the SouthCentral Foundation.

-So every summer, we tag along with him during one of his weeks of meetings and try to find some new adventures.
+Every summer we get to tag along with him during one of his weeks of meetings and try to find some new adventures.

-This time I decided to Google “Glacier Tours”.
-One of the first things that popped up – was Extreme Glacier Tour with Alaska Wild Guides.
-Anything with the word extreme – and I’m in.
-This time though, I had my 8 year old with me so when I called the group – I made sure he was eligible to go.
+This time though, I had my 8 year old with me, so when I called the group I made sure he was eligible to join me.

-If you’re staying in Anchorage – it’s sure to be a beautiful and scenic drive to Whittier – you may want to add extra time in – to pull over and take some amazing pictures on the way.
+If you’re staying in Anchorage, it’s a beautiful and scenic drive to Whittier.
+You may want to add extra time in to pull over and take some amazing pictures along the way.

-Once you arrive, you’ll be brought into the Alaskan Wild Guide’s dressing room and they provide you with dry suits, helmets, gloves and booties – you’ll definitely want to pack and wear extra layers as the weather in these areas can change on a dime from warm to cold, sunny to rainy and clear to cloudy.
+Once you arrive, you’ll be brought into the Alaskan Wild Guide’s dressing room where they provide you with dry suits, helmets, gloves and booties.
+You’ll definitely want to pack and wear extra layers as the weather in these areas can change on a dime from warm to cold, sunny to rainy, and clear to cloudy.

-The team leaves directly from Whittier Harbor and you’ll cruise along 21 miles of stunning coastline into Blackstone Bay, viewing ten glaciers including two tidewater glaciers which produces icebergs that are the ideal habitat for harbor seals.
+The team leaves directly from Whittier Harbor and you’ll cruise along 21 miles of stunning coastline into Blackstone Bay, viewing 10 glaciers and 2 tidewater glaciers, which produce icebergs that are the ideal habitat for harbor seals.
 (We saw many of them!)

-We had a spectacular time and I would do this again and again in a heartbeat.
-I’ve always wanted to jet ski amongst icebergs and glaciers so for me it’s a new check off my bucket list!
+We had a spectacular time and I would do this again (and again) in a heartbeat.
+I’ve always wanted to jet ski amongst icebergs and glaciers so for me it was a great big tick off my bucket list!